-You should expect to spend between $1,000 and $4,000 for your Dogo Argentino puppy, depending on the breeder you choose and current demand.
-In most cases, the cost of your puppy will be on the lower side of this estimate, but some pedigrees can be more expensive, and you will need to pay more for breeding rights if you intend to become a breeder.
+In most cases, buying a Dogo Argentino puppy will be on the lower side of an average dog’s price range, but some pedigrees can be more expensive, and you will need to pay more for breeding rights if you intend to become a breeder.

 You will also need to get the dog spayed or neutered if you do not purchase breeding rights, and you will need to get rabies and distemper vaccinations.
 You will also need to constantly supply food, treats, and toys, which can get costly with a large dog like the Dogo Argentino.